The Best Foods to Eat Before and After Your Workout

 The Importance of Eating After Your Workout

-During exercise, your body taps the fuel stored in your muscles known as glycogen for energy.
+During exercise, your body taps glycogen (the fuel stored in your muscles) for energy.
 After you've cranked out that last rep, your muscles are depleted of their glycogen stores and broken down.
-Eating (or drinking) something that combines protein and carbohydrates 30 minutes to an hour after your workout refills energy stores, builds and repairs your muscles that were broken down, and helps keep your metabolism burning strong.
+When it comes to what to eat after a workout, eating or drinking something that combines protein and carbohydrates 30 minutes to an hour after your workout refills energy stores, builds and repairs your muscles that were broken down, and helps keep your metabolism burning strong.
+And know this: If you're looking for ideas on what to eat after a workout to lose weight, the answer is still the same.
+Regardless of your goals, your body needs these macronutrients to refuel, otherwise, it will actually hang on to more calories because it's in that survival mode mentioned above.

 - Sautéed or steamed vegetables (1 cup) with non-GMO tofu (1/2 cup)

-- Multi-grain bread (2 slices) with raw peanut butter (2 tablespoons) and agave nectar
+- Whole-wheat bread (2 slices) with raw peanut butter (2 tablespoons) and agave nectar

 - Burrito with beans (1/2 cup), brown rice (1/2 cup), guacamole (2 tablespoons), and salsa